 The ethos of the school also reflects a focus on good citizenship and thinking of others.
-There is a strong emphasis on charitable fund raising and giving to those who are less fortunate through cake sales, mufti days and other events organised by the Sixth Form Leadership Team.
+There is a strong emphasis on charitable fund raising and giving to those who are less fortunate through cake sales, mufti days and other events organised by the student body.
 Each year the Sixth Form Leadership team agree a focus and select multiple charities that they would like to support throughout the year.
-As opportunities arise pupils are encouraged to participate, which has led to sixth form pupils organising events such as a Christmas themed tea for local elderly residents as well as a Carol singing at Castel Froma, a residential specialist care for people who have acquired brain injuries or neurological conditions.
+As opportunities arise pupils are encouraged to participate, which has led to sixth form pupils organising events such as volunteering with Kissing it Better - an organization that organizes sixth form students to visit hospitals and care homes to interact with patients and residents